StegVerse-Labs/stegseed/docs/stegseed-dna.md

-StegSeed DNA
+# StegSeed DNA

-StegSeed DNA defines the structural invariants that all StegVerse-compliant systems must inherit.
+StegSeed DNA defines the structural invariants that all StegVerse-compliant systems MUST inherit.

 These are not policies or preferences.
-They are architectural constraints that ensure all consequential operations obey the Admissible Existence Axiom.
+They are architectural constraints that ensure all consequential operations obey the **Admissible Existence Axiom**.

 Each strand describes:
-	•	What must be true
+- What MUST be true
-	•	Why it exists
+- Why it exists
-	•	Where it is enforced
+- Where it is enforced

-⸻
+---

+## Strand 0 — Validator Supremacy

+**Invariant**
+No component may treat an entity as operationally real unless a conforming StegSeed validator attests validity.

+**Purpose**
+Prevents soft bypass, implicit trust, or assumption-based activation.

+**Enforced By**
+- Official reference validator implementation
+- Mandatory `seed_instance_hash` binding in downstream schemas
+- Runtime rejection of unvalidated entities
+- CI validation requirements for compliant systems

+---

-Strand 1 — Admissible Existence
+## Strand 1 — Admissible Existence

-Invariant
+**Invariant**
 Nothing becomes operationally real unless it passes admissibility at ⟨time, conditions⟩ and leaves verifiable evidence.

-Purpose
+**Purpose**
 Prevents ungoverned state transitions.

-Enforced By
+**Enforced By**
-	•	seed-definition.schema.json (requires admissibility model)
+- `seed-definition.schema.json` (requires admissibility model)
-	•	seed-instance.schema.json (requires substantiation metadata)
+- `seed-instance.schema.json` (requires substantiation metadata)
-	•	Validators checking admissibility predicates
+- Validators MUST evaluate admissibility predicates deterministically

-⸻
+---

-Strand 2 — Evidence Before Authority
+## Strand 2 — Evidence Before Authority

-Invariant
+**Invariant**
-Authority must be demonstrated through time-valid evidence, not assumed from identity or role alone.
+Authority MUST be demonstrated through time-valid evidence, not assumed from identity or role alone.

-Purpose
+**Purpose**
-Prevents silent or retroactive privilege.
+Prevents silent, inherited, or retroactive privilege.

-Enforced By
+**Enforced By**
-	•	Witness bundle signature requirements
+- Witness bundle signature requirements
-	•	Time-scoped authority fields in instances
+- Time-scoped authority fields in instances
-	•	Validation of role validity at substantiation time
+- Validators MUST verify role validity at substantiation time

-⸻
+---

-Strand 3 — Potential ≠ Instance
+## Strand 3 — Potential ≠ Instance

-Invariant
+**Invariant**
 Definitions describe what may exist.
 Instances record what did exist.

-Purpose
+**Purpose**
-Maintains clear separation between intent and consequence.
+Maintains separation between intent and consequence.

-Enforced By
+**Enforced By**
-	•	Separate schemas for definitions and instances
+- Separate schemas for definitions and instances
-	•	Instance schema requiring reference to definition ID + version
+- Instance schema MUST reference definition ID + version hash
-	•	Immutable definition records
+- Immutable definition records

-⸻
+---

-Strand 4 — Witnessed Transition
+## Strand 4 — Witnessed Transition

-Invariant
+**Invariant**
-Every consequential transition must produce a witness bundle.
+Every consequential transition MUST produce a valid witness bundle.

-Purpose
+**Purpose**
 Ensures transitions are inspectable and accountable.

-Enforced By
-	•	witness-bundle.schema.json
+**Enforced By**
+- `witness-bundle.schema.json`
-	•	Mandatory witness reference in every instance
+- Mandatory witness reference in every instance
-	•	Validators rejecting instances without valid witnesses
+- Validators MUST reject instances lacking a valid witness bundle

-⸻
+---

-Strand 5 — Local Verifiability
+## Strand 5 — Local Verifiability

-Invariant
+**Invariant**
-The validity of an entity’s existence must be independently verifiable without centralized services.
+The validity of an entity’s existence MUST be independently verifiable without centralized services.

-Purpose
+**Purpose**
 Ensures resilience, portability, and trust in disconnected environments.

-Enforced By
+**Enforced By**
-	•	Content-addressed evidence references
+- Content-addressed evidence references
-	•	Deterministic validation rules
+- Deterministic validation rules
-	•	Export packet formats containing full proof sets
+- Export packet formats containing complete proof sets

-⸻
+- No validator dependency on external network services

+---

-Strand 6 — Append-Only History
+## Strand 6 — Append-Only History

-Invariant
+**Invariant**
-Instantiated entities cannot be erased; they may only be superseded, revoked, or retired through new admissible transitions.
+Instantiated entities MUST NOT be erased.
+They may only be superseded, revoked, or retired through new admissible transitions.

-Purpose
+**Purpose**
 Preserves causality and accountability.

-Enforced By
-	•	No destructive update operations in schemas
-	•	Supersession and revocation modeled as new instances
-	•	Ledger/audit trail requirements

-⸻

-Strand 7 — Legitimacy Over Convenience

-Invariant
-If admissibility or evidence is incomplete, the transition must fail.

-Purpose
-Prioritizes safety and accountability over speed or usability.

-Enforced By
-	•	Strict validator failure on missing requirements
-	•	No “warning-only” modes for existence transitions
-	•	Required evidence obligations tied to definitions

-⸻

-Strand 8 — Uniform Grammar Across Domains

-Invariant
-The same admissibility and substantiation structure applies to physical, digital, human, AI, and temporal entities.

-Purpose
-Prevents fragmentation of governance across domains.

-Enforced By
-	•	Shared core schemas
-	•	Shared Conditions DSL
-	•	Shared witness structure across all instance types

-⸻

-Relationship to the Axiom

-The Admissible Existence Axiom states the core rule.
+**Enforced By**
+- No destructive update operations in schemas
+- Supersession and revocation modeled as new instances
+- Ledger/audit trail requirements
+- Validators rejecting mutation of historical records

+---

+## Strand 7 — Legitimacy Over Convenience

+**Invariant**
+If admissibility or evidence is incomplete, the transition MUST fail.

+**Purpose**
+Prioritizes safety and accountability over speed.

+**Enforced By**
+- Strict validator failure on missing or invalid requirements
+- No “warning-only” existence transitions
+- Required evidence obligations tied to definitions

+---

+## Strand 8 — Uniform Grammar Across Domains

+**Invariant**
+The same admissibility and substantiation structure MUST apply to physical, digital, human, AI, and temporal entities.

+**Purpose**
+Prevents governance fragmentation.

+**Enforced By**
+- Shared core schemas
+- Shared Conditions DSL
+- Shared witness bundle structure across all instance types
+- Cross-domain validation consistency checks

+---

+## Strand 9 — Policy-Time Binding

+**Invariant**
+An instance MUST bind to the exact definition version and admissibility rules in force at time t.

+**Purpose**
+Prevents retroactive reinterpretation of history.

+**Enforced By**
+- Definition version hash embedded in instance
+- Conditions DSL version field
+- Validator refusal to re-evaluate prior instances under newer rule sets
+- Immutable policy-version references within instances

+---

+# Relationship to the Axiom

+The **Admissible Existence Axiom** defines the core rule.

 StegSeed DNA encodes the mechanisms that make that rule unavoidable.

-StegSeed DNA

-StegSeed DNA defines the structural invariants that all StegVerse-compliant systems must inherit.

-These are not policies or preferences.
-They are architectural constraints that ensure all consequential operations obey the Admissible Existence Axiom.

-Each strand describes:
-	•	What must be true
-	•	Why it exists
-	•	Where it is enforced

-⸻

-Strand 1 — Admissible Existence

-Invariant
-Nothing becomes operationally real unless it passes admissibility at ⟨time, conditions⟩ and leaves verifiable evidence.

-Purpose
-Prevents ungoverned state transitions.

-Enforced By
-	•	seed-definition.schema.json (requires admissibility model)
-	•	seed-instance.schema.json (requires substantiation metadata)
-	•	Validators checking admissibility predicates

-⸻

-Strand 2 — Evidence Before Authority

-Invariant
-Authority must be demonstrated through time-valid evidence, not assumed from identity or role alone.

-Purpose
-Prevents silent or retroactive privilege.

-Enforced By
-	•	Witness bundle signature requirements
-	•	Time-scoped authority fields in instances
-	•	Validation of role validity at substantiation time

-⸻

-Strand 3 — Potential ≠ Instance

-Invariant
-Definitions describe what may exist.
-Instances record what did exist.

-Purpose
-Maintains clear separation between intent and consequence.

-Enforced By
-	•	Separate schemas for definitions and instances
-	•	Instance schema requiring reference to definition ID + version
-	•	Immutable definition records

-⸻

-Strand 4 — Witnessed Transition

-Invariant
-Every consequential transition must produce a witness bundle.

-Purpose
-Ensures transitions are inspectable and accountable.

-Enforced By
-	•	witness-bundle.schema.json
-	•	Mandatory witness reference in every instance
-	•	Validators rejecting instances without valid witnesses

-⸻

-Strand 5 — Local Verifiability

-Invariant
-The validity of an entity’s existence must be independently verifiable without centralized services.

-Purpose
-Ensures resilience, portability, and trust in disconnected environments.

-Enforced By
-	•	Content-addressed evidence references
-	•	Deterministic validation rules
-	•	Export packet formats containing full proof sets

-⸻

-Strand 6 — Append-Only History

-Invariant
-Instantiated entities cannot be erased; they may only be superseded, revoked, or retired through new admissible transitions.

-Purpose
-Preserves causality and accountability.

-Enforced By
-	•	No destructive update operations in schemas
-	•	Supersession and revocation modeled as new instances
-	•	Ledger/audit trail requirements

-⸻

-Strand 7 — Legitimacy Over Convenience

-Invariant
-If admissibility or evidence is incomplete, the transition must fail.

-Purpose
-Prioritizes safety and accountability over speed or usability.

-Enforced By
-	•	Strict validator failure on missing requirements
-	•	No “warning-only” modes for existence transitions
-	•	Required evidence obligations tied to definitions

-⸻

-Strand 8 — Uniform Grammar Across Domains

-Invariant
-The same admissibility and substantiation structure applies to physical, digital, human, AI, and temporal entities.

-Purpose
-Prevents fragmentation of governance across domains.

-Enforced By
-	•	Shared core schemas
-	•	Shared Conditions DSL
-	•	Shared witness structure across all instance types

-⸻

-Relationship to the Axiom

-The Admissible Existence Axiom states the core rule.
-StegSeed DNA encodes the mechanisms that make that rule unavoidable.

 ```
-Axiom
+Axiom -> Law
-DNA
+DNA -> Enforcement Pattern
-Principle
+Principle -> Structural Invariant
-Structure
-Law
-Enforcement patterns
-Meaning
-Implementation invariants
+Meaning -> Implementation Constraint
 ```

+---

-Compliance Implication
+# Compliance Implication

-A system claiming StegVerse alignment must demonstrate that its operations inherit and enforce all eight DNA strands.
+A system claiming StegVerse alignment MUST demonstrate that its operations inherit and enforce all StegSeed DNA strands.

 If a system allows:
-	•	unverified authority
+- Unverified authority
-	•	silent state creation
+- Silent state creation
-	•	non-witnessed transitions
+- Non-witnessed transitions
+- Retroactive reinterpretation
-	•	deletable history
+- Deletable history

-…it is not StegSeed-compliant.
+…it is NOT StegSeed-compliant.

-⸻
+---

-Summary
+# Summary

-StegSeed DNA ensures that every part of the ecosystem grows from the same genetic rules:
+StegSeed DNA ensures every part of the ecosystem grows from the same genetic rules:

-Existence requires admissibility.
+**Existence requires admissibility.**
-Admissibility requires evidence.
+**Admissibility requires evidence.**
-Evidence preserves history.
+**Evidence preserves history.**
+**History cannot be rewritten.**